🌙

 To tie in Bitcoin, miners in a decentralized network expend energy (incurring cost) to solve a timestamped proof-of-work puzzle, adding a block of transactions to the perpetual chain and receiving BTC as a reward (also through transaction fees).

-Bitcoin's unforgeable costliness (analogous to gold mining) demonstrates that the supply curve is constrained, leading to a provably scarce currency that appreciates over time.
-Furthermore, Bitcoin adjusts for inflation through halvings, which ensure stability and growth by reducing the block reward roughly every 4 years by half.
+Furthermore, Bitcoin adjusts for inflation through halvings, which ensure stability and growth by reducing the block reward by half roughly every 4 years.
 This will continue until there is no more Bitcoin left to mine in 2140, when transaction fees will serve as the main incentive for miners.

 Full nodes (part of a growing network) further decentralize the network by verifying transactions and blocks while keeping full copies of the blockchain.
 Decentralization is vital to maintain Bitcoin's monetary properties and ensure censorship resistance.